Mercer Island station

-Mercer Island station is a future light rail station on the 2 Line of the Link light rail network operated by Sound Transit.
-It will serve the city of Mercer Island and is located in the median of Interstate 90 at the north end of the island.
-The station is scheduled to open in early 2026 as part of the 2 Line section that crosses Lake Washington between Seattle and the Eastside.
+Mercer Island station is a light rail station that serves the city of Mercer Island, Washington, United States.
+It is on the 2 Line, part of the Link light rail system managed by Sound Transit.
+The station is located in the median of Interstate 90 and is adjacent to a park-and-ride garage with 447 stalls.
+It opened on March 28, 2026, as part of the 2 Line section that crosses Lake Washington between Seattle and the Eastside.